irov/Mengine/README.md

 [1001 Nights: The Adventures of Sindbad](https://www.bigfishgames.com/games/5394/1001-nights-the-adventures-of-sindbad) Help the lovely Princess Chalida locate the seven gems of her royal crown and break the curse that has trapped her in a body of wood!

+[Marie Antoinette and the Disciples of Loki](https://www.bigfishgames.com/games/6978/marie-antoinette-and-the-disciples-of-loki) The year is 1787 and the French monarchy is living its last years of peace.
+In Vienna, Mozart is just about to finish his latest opera.
+Far to the north, in Iceland, a tremendous volcano eruption has already changed the face of Europe forever.
+What is the link between those events?

 Code Style
 -------
 see [CODESTYLE](https://github.com/irov/Mengine/wiki/Codestyle) for more information.